Best VPN for Australia (2026): Remote Work Security & Privacy

 The Australian Remote Work Landscape

-Australia has one of the highest rates of remote work adoption globally, driven by the NBN rollout and vast geographic distances:
+Australia has one of the highest rates of remote work adoption globally, driven by the NBN rollout and the country's vast geographic distances:

-• NBN (National Broadband Network): Australia's government-backed broadband rollout offers speeds from 25 Mbps to 1 Gbps depending on technology and location.
-FTTP (Fiber to the Premises) areas get the best speeds
+- NBN (National Broadband Network): Australia's government-backed broadband rollout offers speeds from 25 Mbps to 1 Gbps depending on technology type and location.
+FTTP (Fiber to the Premises) areas get the best speeds, while FTTN (Fiber to the Node) connections can struggle to reach 50 Mbps.
+Check your address on the NBN website before choosing a plan

-• Co-working spaces: Major cities like Sydney, Melbourne, and Brisbane have thriving co-working scenes.
-WeWork, Hub Australia, and independent spaces are popular
+- Co-working spaces: Sydney, Melbourne, Brisbane, Perth, and Adelaide have thriving co-working scenes.
+WeWork, Hub Australia, Fishburners (Sydney's largest), and independent spaces cater to the growing freelance and remote workforce

-• Regional connectivity: Rural and outback areas still suffer from poor internet.
-Starlink is increasingly popular in regional Australia
+- Regional connectivity: Rural and outback areas still suffer from poor internet, with many communities relying on fixed wireless or satellite.
+Starlink has become increasingly popular in regional Australia, and NBN Sky Muster serves remote areas via satellite

 Some Australian ISPs have been caught throttling specific types of traffic, particularly during peak evening hours.
 Netflix, YouTube, and other streaming services have been affected.
-A VPN prevents your ISP from identifying and throttling specific traffic types.
+The Australian Communications and Media Authority (ACMA) also maintains a website blocklist targeting piracy, with major torrent sites blocked at the ISP level through court orders obtained by rights holders.
+A VPN bypasses both throttling and content blocking by preventing your ISP from identifying your traffic type or destination.

 Our Testing from Australia